simon-norman/oyster-card-with-matt/README.md

 #### Minimum amount for journeys

 When the oystercard balance is less than 1 (EG when the oyster card is first created), calling the method `touch_in` on an instance of Oystercard will throw an error "Insufficient balance to touch in."

+#### Journey history

+Each time a journey is made the entry station is recorded through the `touch_in` method, and the exit station is recorded through the `touch_out` method.
+These two pieces of information are stored as a hash.
+A card's overall journey history is stored as an array of hashes called `journey_history`.